Instructions to AuthorsCategories of papers

 Use of colour

-We encourage authors to produce all of their figures in colour to enhance the online HTML and PDF versions of their articles.
+The journal encourages authors to produce all of their figures in colour to enhance the online HTML and PDF versions of their articles.
 However, colours should be adopted that will reproduce with clarity in grayscale in the printed version of the journal.
-At the discretion of the Editor, one colour figure will be provided in the print version of the journal free of charge, provided that colour improves on the information content of the figure.
-Authors will be charged £350/US$600/EUR525 for print reproduction of each additional colour figure in their article.
+Authors will be charged £350/US$600/EUR525 for print reproduction of each colour figure in their article.
 (Orders from the UK will be subject to the current UK VAT charge.
 For orders from elsewhere in the EU you or your institution should account for VAT by way of a reverse charge.
 Please provide us with your or your institution’s VAT number.)
 Colour figures must have a resolution of at least 300 dots per inch at their final size.

 IMPORTANT: authors should size their figures to fit either into one column (85 mm wide) or double column/page width (170 mm wide), but preferably not in between.
 Remember to assess how much space your figure legend will take.